salsita/prism/docs/README.md

 const currentModel = updater(previousModel, action);
 ```

 See the similarities?
 Calling `Math.sin` does not execute any side effects, it means that it does not mutate anything outside the function nor causing anything that is not related with the function itself (XHR calls, logging...).
-In Functional Programming lingo when we talk about function without side effects we mostly likely talk about [Pure function](https://en.wikipedia.org/wiki/Pure_function).
+In Functional Programming lingo when we talk about function without side effects we most likely talk about [Pure function](https://en.wikipedia.org/wiki/Pure_function).
 Pure function is a function which does not execute any side effects and given the same arguments the result of the function is still the same.
 In Redux, all the Reducers must be Pure so that we can leverage all the nice features:

 - Easy unit testing
 - Time travel